nTavakoli/nTavakoli.github.io/README.md

-# El Niño–La Niña cycle and recent trends in continental evaporation
+# El Niño–La Niña cycle and recent trends in regional evapotranspiration and soil moisture

 ## Nazanin Tavakoli